Understanding and Managing Your Symptoms

 - Aching or throbbing

 These symptoms are indicative of an underlying issue with the nerves themselves, where they send incorrect pain messages to the brain.

 - Diabetic neuropathy

-- Phantom limb pain following an amputation
+- Phantom limb pain post-amputation

 - Multiple sclerosis

 - HIV infection